Party Wall Surveyors

 At the request of the building owner (or his/her surveyor), we are typically happy to agree on a FIXED FEE in advance.

-If you would like some free advice with no obligation whatsoever, please feel free to call or email our Party Wall surveyor, Daniel Cohen, who would be delighted to help!
+If you would like some free advice with no obligation whatsoever, please feel free to contact us – we would be delighted to help!